appium/appium/packages/appium/docs/en/quickstart/test-java.md

 tutorial in order to connect the library to your test framework sources.

 The Appium Java client has dedicated classes to support most of the official Appium drivers.
-For other drivers you could simply use [AppiumDriver](https://github.com/appium/java-client/blob/master/src/main/java/io/appium/java_client/AppiumDriver.java) class or build your custom derivatives from it.
+For other drivers you could simply use the [AppiumDriver](https://github.com/appium/java-client/blob/master/src/main/java/io/appium/java_client/AppiumDriver.java) class or build your custom derivatives from it.
 Check the [Drivers Support](https://github.com/appium/java-client#drivers-support) article to know more details about currently present driver class implementations.